riscv-admin/riscv-vale/README.md

 1. Download the RISC-V Vale rules to your repository locally but no need to add them to Git.
     * open a terminal and change to the root of your extensions repository
     * run the command `vale sync`
+4. For realtime recommendations, add the Vale VSCode extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=chrischinchilla.vale-vscode).